P1-Ro/nipg/README.md

 ## Configuration
 For this generator to function properly your nginx needs to be setup in specific but easy way

-### nginx configuration
-1. Copy proxy configuration.
-This configuration will be shared by location which use proxy_pass
+1. Include following line in `default` coonfiguration of nginx
     ```
-   cp ./nginx_example/proxy.conf /etc/nginx/
-    ```
-2. Include following line in `default` coonfiguration of nginx
-    ```
    include sites-available/services.conf;
     ```
-3. In sites available create `services.conf` with content like this
+2. In `\etc\nginx\sites-available\services.conf` put anything which you want to proxy pass
     ```
    location /your_location/ { # Description which will be shown in index page
         proxy_pass        <your url here>;